gramaziokohler/compas_fab_preworkshop/README.md

 ### COMPAS

 The very first thing to get started is to install **COMPAS** using Anaconda.
-Start your command line and run the following:
+Start your command prompt and run the following:

       conda config --add channels conda-forge
       conda install COMPAS

 Great!
-Now type `python` in your command line, and test if the installation went well:
+Now type `python` in your command prompt, and test if the installation went well:

       >>> import compas